solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 popular it is (you probably have heard of service oriented architecture and can strictly define what is a service and what is not).
 Anyway, in context of this blog post we can just think that we have *things* where we get something (input) and *things* where we put something (output).
-These can be external *things*, or internal *things* to pass some result between jobs or tasks.
+These can be external *things*, or internal *things* to pass some result between tasks.

 There is some Concourse core resources available which you can use without defining resource type explicitly and [there is also some third-party resources listed on Concourse website](https://resource-types.concourse-ci.org/).